gardehal/3d-printing/README.md

 ## Dictionary

-- Globbing, blobbing - when print results in large spheres of filament where it shouldn't be, common when attempting to print in thin air.
+- globbing, blobbing - when print results in large spheres of filament where it shouldn't be, common when attempting to print in thin air.
+- shell - the outer perimeter of an enclosed object.
+- print in place - the act of printing moving parts locked inside a bearing or hinge of another part.
+These parts are designed to not come apart unless the bearing or hinge is removed or destroyed.

 ## Programs and tools